thacherT1D/webdevstuff/CSS/Intro_To_CSS.desc.md

 }
 ```

-Even though the new div has a class of red, the id is more specific, so its background color is green.
+Even though the new div has a class of apple, the id is more specific, so its background color is green.
 But where does its sizing come from?

 Aside from specificity, what's the difference between a class and an id?
 For today, all we need to know is that ids for an HTML element should be _unique_: no two elements should share the same id, and no element should have more than one id.
 Classes, however, don't have these restrictions: an element can have multiple classes, and multiple elements can share the same class.